particle-iot/docs/src/content/getting-started/cloud/ota-updates.md

 Other IoT platforms may market an OTA feature, but in reality only provide a small sliver of the functionality required perform a complete, reliable, and secure update — leaving your team to piece together a bespoke solution that distracts them from spending valuable time on the features that make your IoT product unique.

+### Particle OTA

+Particle OTA is a fully-integrated over-the-air software update system that is built into the Particle IoT PaaS and Device OS.
+It allows customers to safely and reliably push software updates to single devices or entire fleets of devices directly from Particle’s device management console and developer tools, with no implementation work necessary.

+Particle OTA allows you to update your entire IoT device (both the Particle device and any other components) by delivering three kinds of updates:

+- **Application OTA** allows users to update the firmware application they are running on the Particle device in order to introduce new features, fix bugs, and generally improve the software application over time.

+- **Device OS OTA** allows users to update Device OS to the latest version alongside an application update so that Device OS can be kept up to date with improvements and bug fixes while properly testing against the user-generated software application.

+- **Asset OTA** allows users to include bundled assets in an OTA software update that can be delivered to other processors and components in the electronics system so that the Particle device can be responsible not just for updating itself but also the system that surrounds the device.

-### System OTA
+### Asset OTA

 {{!-- BEGIN shared-blurb e724be96-469f-4bf2-bead-c8c962accad8 --}}
-System OTA (available in Device OS 5.4.0 and later), makes it easy to include bundled assets that can be delivered to other processors and components in your system via an over-the-air update.
+Asset OTA (available in Device OS 5.5.0 and later), makes it easy to include bundled assets that can be delivered to other processors and components in your system, such as:

-With this feature, your Particle device can not only update itself, but also update the components connected to it, such as:

 - Coprocessors
 - Graphics and fonts for external displays